fairviewhs/silent-auction-react/README.md

 ### Using Mongo on the server

-- SSH into the deploy server (for farview website server: do ssh your_username@ssh.fairviewhs.org)
+- SSH into the deploy server (for the Fairview website server: do ssh your_username@ssh.fairviewhs.org)
 - Open up the Mongo Shell (type in "mongo" without quotes)
 - Type in "show dbs" to show the databases
 - Type in "use database_name" to select the database you want to change